 11) Italy Digital Nomad Visa

-The newly announced Italian digital nomad visa will allow remote workers to live in Italy for up to a year, with the possibility to extend.
+The newly announced Italian digital nomad visa will allow remote workers to live in Italy for up to a year, with the possibility of extension.

-Though it has not been launched yet, Italy does have a self-employed visa program which you may be eligible to apply for in the meantime.
+Though it has not yet been launched, Italy has a self-employed visa program for which you may be eligible to apply.

 To apply for the Italy self-employed visa, you will need to demonstrate you have a clean criminal record and suitable accommodation within the state of Italy.